 Healthtech entrepreneurs are driven by a vision to improve the health of others.
-Substantiating therapeutic claims with credible and comprehensive scientific data is a major focus for innovators in this field.
+Substantiating therapeutic claims with comprehensive data from clinical trials and studies is a major focus for innovators in this field.

-You can learn more about conducting clinical trials on the Clinical Trials in New Zealand by clicking on the button below.
+Learn more about conducting clinical trials in New Zealand by clicking on the button below.

 For an overview of the general steps involved in the first in-human clinical trials of a pharmaceutical or the clinical investigation steps for a medical device, you can download example process diagrams below.

-The clinical validation process is explored in greater detail in the fictional example case studies included in the following section.
+The clinical trials process is explored in greater detail in the fictional example case studies included in the following section.

 Learn more about how a new treatment for psoriasis could navigate the Phase I clinical trial process, with links to further reading on the discussed topics.